clacson95/note-express-taker/README.md

 There are two methods to use this application:

 1. Use the link above to access the deployed application.
-2. To use this back-end application, fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
+2. Fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
 This will require you to have a text editor.
 I recommend Visual Studio Code, but there are a plethora of other options available.
+    * Follow the Installation instructions below.
+    * Run `node server.js` in the terminal.

-Then, simply open the app at http://localhost:3000/.
+    * Open the app in your browser at http://localhost:3001/.

 ## Installation
+1. Ensure node.js is installed.
+3. Create a `package.json` file by entering the `npm init -y` command in the terminal.
+4. Install dependencies with the terminal command `npm install` or `npm i`

 ## License